gadrian78/he-tokens-snapshot/README.md

-# Hive Portfolio Tracker v1.61
+# Hive Portfolio Tracker v1.65

 The basic functionality: takes a snapshot of a list of Hive Engine tokens, all diesel pools, and all layer 1 holdings for a given Hive account.

 Advanced functionality: automatically generates and saves snapshots (daily, weekly, monthly, quarterly, yearly) of the data collected to be used further by a separate script.
 Best to be run automatically (see below).

   * The tool has persistent caching and a 15 minutes expiration time to avoid unneccessary calls to APIs.

+Note: with a custom setup, I've even tested the shell script that manually take snapshots from multi-accounts on Android.

 ## Author